ldijkman/WT32-ETH01-LAN-8720-RJ45-/README.md

 share it ?   https://github.com/ldijkman/WT32-ETH01-LAN-8720-RJ45-/discussions
 ------------
-my ftdi programmer is not always succesfull with programming = used ESP32 Dev Module settings
+my ftdi programmer is not always succesfull with programming = used 'ESP32 Dev Module' settings

 ### strange another same FTDI programmer is doing better with programming